cisagov/dotgov-home/pages/support/security.md

 GSA encourages .gov domain owners to obtain [low cost or free certificates](https://https.cio.gov/certificates/#what-kind-of-certificate-should-i-get-for-my-domain).
 More expensive certificates generally do not offer more security value to service owners, and automatic deployment of free certificates can significantly improve service owners' security posture.
 For more information, see: [https.cio.gov/certificates/](https://https.cio.gov/certificates/).

+### How do SSL providers verify a certificate for a .gov domain?

+SSL certificate providers can contact us at 1-877-734-4688 to verify administrative contact information before issuing an SSL Certificate for a .gov domain name.

+Due to security reasons, this can only be provided verbally.
+The information cannot be provided in writing.

 ### How should I address web certificate issues that could prevent visitors from viewing web content?

 If visitors experience certificate issues on a website the agency intends for public use, and that domain is affected by preloading, then **the federal agency must take action** to fix the issue.
 Visitors will not be able to click through the certificate warning.